The Living Soil

 Humus is the most important constituent of a healthy living soil.
 It is the product of dead plants and animals in different stages of decomposition.
 The strict definition of humus, in soil science, refers to any organic matter that has reached a point of stability, where it will break down no further and might, if conditions do not change, remain as it is for centuries, if not millennia.
 This type of humus significantly influences the texture of soil and contributes to its moisture and nutrient retention; it is uniform in appearance – a dark, amorphous, spongy, sticky substance

-However, humus also refers to organic matter that is in the process of becoming stable humus, which is still in the process of being broken down by the action of -.
+However, humus also refers to organic matter that is in the process of becoming stable humus, which is still in the process of being broken down by the action of micro-organisms.
 This humus, which is readily capable of further decomposition, is sometimes referred to as ‘active’.
 ‘Active’ humus is organic matter that has already broken down from its original rough-looking material, into a more amorphous dark coloured material, but still has more decomposition to come.

 Humus is essential, because it is like a storehouse or larder of food and energy.
 Or as Sir Albert Howard (1873–1947) an English botanist and soil scientist, and a principal figure in the early organic movement, so eloquently puts it in his book ‘An Agricultural Testament’: